piegope/doc/docs/en/hub/powershell-module/objects.md

 Object(VaultPermissions)
 		</td>
 		<td>
-Object that gives you a list of users and groups permissions that are set to this vault.
+Object that gives you a list of users and groups permissions that are set to this {{ en.VLT }}.
 		</td>
 	</tr>
 	<tr>